 By far the most popular airport for independent holidaymakers heading to Andorra, Barcelona is used by a wide range of budget and traditional airlines, for those of you looking for shared airport transfers there are seven daily services (six in summer) between Barcelona airport and Soldeu.
 Whilst the distance may be slightly further than entering from the French side, it is worth acknowledging that the road access from Spain is much easier and less mountainous, hence transfers from this side tend to operate more smoothly.

-A much smaller airport with a handful of flights to choose from, during the winter there are shared transfers running once per day on Friday, Saturday and Sunday.
+A much smaller airport with a handful of flights to choose from.
 Much the same as Barcelona, Girona airport benefits from being on the Spanish side of Andorra so the transfer route is much better.
 Currently the only transfer services we offer from Girona are private transfers.

 There are limited flights into Lleida.
 Most people who fly into Lleida either rent a car or book a private airport transfer to reach Andorra.